 3) In a hot environment you may want to point a fan at the unit as well!

 4) Have all of your films ready to go as a VLC playlist on a laptop.
 Treat the projector as a second monitor, go to full screen playback on that screen, turn off OSD (on-screen display) in the preferences, turn off any notifications such as calendar or mail pop-ups, hook up the sound, and you're ready to go!

 All these tips have been about vertical vision, but that's not to say good sound is any less important ("sound is fifty percent of the movie-going experience" according to a certain well-known Hollywood director).
 Recording good, clean sound on location may save you hours of anguish in the editing room and your audience will thank you for not having to listen to lens stabilisers clicking away.

-Lastly: experiment.
-Like the early pioneers of expanded cinema, test out your ideas, make mistakes, find solutions, break rules, and push the vertical form's potential.
-That's precisely what we set up the Festival to encourage, and we can't wait to see what you come up with!
+Lastly, like the early pioneers of expanded cinema, don't be afraid to test out new ideas, make mistakes, find solutions, break rules, and push the vertical form's potential.
+That's precisely what we set up the Festival to do: to encourage artist-filmmakers to experiment.
+We can't wait to see what you come up with!